5 Tips to Help Businesses Avoid Unfair Dismissal Claims

 • Some other substantial reasons such as personality clashes or third-party pressure

-If an employee successfully alleges he/she was dismissed for one of the following reasons, to name a few, then the dismissal would be deemed automatically unfair regardless of how much employment service he/she has accrued:
+If an employee successfully alleges they were dismissed for one of the following reasons, to name a few, then the dismissal would be deemed automatically unfair regardless of how much employment service they have accrued:

 • Requesting flexible working